 Lime: Lime is the star ingredient of this drink.
 It adds the perfect amount of tanginess, making it refreshing and delicious.

 You can also use powdered jaggery, coconut sugar, or honey instead of sugar if you are looking for a healthier alternative.

 Mint Leaves: Fresh mint leaves add a very refreshing flavor.

-Water or Soda: If you like fizzy drinks, then top the nimbu shikanji with chilled club soda, otherwise water is fine too.
+Water or Soda: If you like fizzy drinks, then top the nimbu shikanjvi with chilled club soda, otherwise water is fine too.
 Make sure to add a few ice cubes to the glasses to make the drink super chilled.

 You can also use sparkling water, coca-cola, sprite, or ginger ale instead of water or club soda to make a different variation.
 I sometimes add chia seeds soaked in water to it too.

 How To Make Shikanji